Trevor-Davis/documentation/avs-deployment.md

 Follow [the steps shown in this link](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-create-private-cloud#register-the-resource-provider) to register the resource provider for AVS with your subscription.

 ### Deploy AVS
-Take the information you collected from the [Planning section](/production-ready-deployment-steps.md#planning) above and [deploy the AVS Private Cloud](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-create-private-cloud#azure-portal).
+Take the information you collected in the [Planning section](/production-ready-deployment-steps.md#planning) and [deploy the AVS Private Cloud](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-create-private-cloud#azure-portal).

 **NOTE:** The person deploying AVS must be at minimum contributor level in the subscription.

-For an end to end overview of this step you can view this video.
-[LINK TO BE INSERTED]
+For an end to end overview of this step you can [view this video](https://github.com/tredavismicrosoft/documentation/raw/master/avsdeploy.mp4).

 ### Create AVS Jumpbox